-2ND BLACK BEAR LICENSE/TAG:
+2nd BLACK BEAR LICENSE/TAG:

-A second black bear transport tag/license must be purchased to take a second bear. (see bag limit restrictions below).
+A second black bear transport tag/license must be purchased to take a second bear.
 Hunters may purchase a maximum of two black bear transport tag/licenses.

-Two black bear during the license year.
+Two (2) black bear during the license year.